-PCE-PI vs. C-CPI-U
+PCE-PI vs. CPI-U and C-CPI-U

 Dean Croushore ("Revisions to PCE Inflation Measures: Implications for Monetary Policy," Int'l.
-J. of Central Banking, 10/2019, pp. 241-65) has pointed out that the substantial revisions to the PCE-PI one and two months after its first release, and in particular the first annual revision one year later, make the initial PCE-PI announcements only a rough approximation to their ultimate values.
-The PCE-PI is therefore a moving target
+J. of Central Banking, 10/2019, pp. 241-65) has pointed out that the substantial revisions to the PCE-PI one and two months after its first release, and in particular the first annual revision one year later, make the initial PCE-PI announcements only rough approximations to their ultimate values.
+The PCE-PI is therefore a moving target and an ambiguous standard for monetary policy.